It is a discovery tool that indexes library databases so you get a search result across the world of library resources.

 Stick to embedding a link to an article, rather than uploading a copy of the work, in order to comply with copyright law.
 Look for something called a permalink, link,or bookmark, rather than copying the address from the top bar.
 You generally cannot use the address from the top bar because those change and the database won't remember them, causing your students to get an error message.

 Once you locate the permalink, insert the link into your Canvas classroom.
-If you need help with Canvas, please contact eLearning.

 Here's an example of finding a permalink in Ebscohost Academic Search Complete: